qkzk/fm/development.md

 ### Next version

+- [ ] static lines (from display, menu, content per mode) can be cut out of the window.
+Should use the space on the right
+- [ ] chmod is crap
   - [ ] "+" should enter chmod
-- [ ] chmod should detect text input and react to it. typing rwxrwxrwx should be accepted typing 777 also
+  - [ ] chmod should detect text input and react to it.
+    - [x] 777 is accepted
+    - [ ] rwxrwxrwx should be accepted
+    - [ ] +x & all chmod syntax should be accepted too
 - [ ] display preview of flagged files in menu flagged.
 - [ ] why have a bottom line in menu if the binds are always explained ?
 - [ ] preview should display how the file is previewed even if it's obvious "Previewed as binary file"